alistairjcbrown/check-type/README.md

 ## Clear

-This clears the internal type checking mapping.
+This clears all of the internal stored type checking functions.

 ```js
 check.clear();